danmackinlay/pattern_machine/README.md

 * factor mapping
 * call into R using rpy2 or even subprocess
 * predict inter-event times - would be a natural multiple classification task
 * Alternate Fold Idea: simply segment betweeen EVENTS, so as to preserve individual obs together while forgetting songs.
-This requires us to folkd on eventId not obsId.
+This requires us to fold on eventId not obsId.

 Feature ideas
 -----------------